Matildadl/easyrecipe1/README.md

 **Footer** - here is the Social media-links: Facebook, Instagram, Twitter and Youtube.
  <img src="assets/images/social media.pp1.png" alt="social media">

  Here i have choose to have the same theme as in the navbar. first I had written the text for each link (facebook, twitter, etc) but then I think the icons where better.
 <hr>

 <a id="future-features"></a>

 ### Future Features:
-1. add more recipies on website, even categoris for different proteins and ingredients.
+1. Add more recipies on website, even categoris for different proteins and ingredients.
-2. people who signed up will get weekly updates with new recipies and can also send in pictures and their own recipes that can be added to the website
+2. People who signed up will get weekly updates with new recipies and can also send in pictures and their own recipes that can be added to the website
-3. open up a gallery with pictures of the food.
+3. Open up a gallery with pictures of the food.
-4. add videos and video-tutorials how to cook.
+4. Add videos and video-tutorials how to cook.

 <hr>